Facts About Mercury: All You Need to Know

 What is Mercury made of?

 Since Mercury is a terrestrial planet, it’s mainly composed of iron, nickel, and silicate rock.
-It has a large iron core, which is about 61% of the planet’s volume (in comparison, the Earth’s core is only 16%), and a 400 kilometers (250 miles) thick outer shell.
+It has a large iron core, which is about 61% of the planet’s volume (in comparison, the Earth’s core is only 16%), and a 400-kilometer (250 miles) thick outer shell.
 By the way, Mercury’s core is about the same size as our Moon.
 Another similarity with the Moon is that the planet’s dry and rocky surface is full of craters.

 Craters are the results of impacts with asteroids or other space objects — the more craters a planet has, the older it is.
 Since Mercury’s surface is heavily cratered, it’s most likely ancient.